mitotic/slidoc/README.md

 displayed in the printed version of the lecture.

 The first concept in the list is assumed to be the primary concept relevant to the slide.
-If there is no primary concept, then the special concept `null` should be specified as the first concept.
 Additional concepts are treated as secondary concepts.
+If there is no primary concept, then the concept list should start with a semicolon (see previous slide).
+If there are multiple primary concepts, then a double semicolon should be used to separate them from secondary concepts (as in this slide).

 Notes are additional material that appear below the main content.
 In slideshow mode (see below), notes are normally shown collapsed (or